IVA Mortgage Advisors.

 Getting a mortgage with an IVA is difficult, but not impossible.
 For the most part, IVA mortgages will come down to your circumstances at the time.
 As a result, the more historic the IVA the better the chance of obtaining an IVA mortgage.

 If you’re looking to remortgage whilst in an IVA this is also possible.
 The more equity you have in your property the better the chances of success.
-The lenders appetite to help borrowers in situations such as this has increased over the recent years as a result of increased bad credit mortgage providers.
+The lenders appetite to help borrowers in situations such as this has increased over the recent years, this is because of increased bad credit mortgage providers.

 Similarly, there will be other criteria to meet around an IVA remortgage, we will explain all the options in this article.